 ACT UP protesters have been referred to as “fascist” and ME patients as anti-science and anti-psychiatry.
 Editors of scientific journals have been awful on the subject of ME.
 (1.2) They’ve gladly recycled the myth that those of us in scientific opposition to CBT/GET are merely and blatantly militants.
 An attempt to distract avoiding engaging in a scientific debate by trying to silence the patient community through tone policing and gaslighting.

 Certain scientists and clinicians keep promoting harmful CBT and GET.
 Editors from major scientific journals keep looking away despite concerns raised by their peers (1,2) and the clear shift in science in the recent years.
-Many governments and social institutions continue to uncritically hobble along with these scientists, yet numerous surveys, several studies and indirect evidence all show that patients do absolutely become (permanently) worse from these treatments.
+Many governments and social institutions continue to uncritically hobble along with these scientists, yet some surveys, several studies and indirect evidence all show that patients do absolutely become (permanently) worse from these treatments.
 This, tragically, seems to be of very little importance.

 The sad truth is that their passivity, stubbornness and the downright lies told by some researchers, are in my opinion, contributing to literally more suffering, death and despair.
 For them their selective ignorance through ostrich politics might seem like a bliss.
 But at what cost is it for people living with ME?
 What are the long-term consequences of their passivity on health care and science as a whole?
 They have been made well aware of the issues raised by the ME community.
 So for how much longer will they be able to continue washing their hands as though innocent of any wrongdoing?